opensumi/docs/docs/develop/how-to-design-module.en.md

 ---
 id: how-to-design-module
-title: How to Design Module
+title: How to Design Modules
 slug: how-to-design-module
 order: 2
 ---

-This article introduces the idea of building modules based on the OpenSumi system to extend the functionality of the native framework, for the creation of modules and specific practices can refer to our [classic case](./sample/overview), which has some basic ideas and practices for creating specific modules.
+This article mainly introduces the idea of building modules, based on the OpenSumi system, to extend the functionality of the native framework, for the creation of modules and specific practices can refer to our [classic case](./sample/overview), which has some basic ideas and practices for creating specific modules.

 ## Know about Dependency Injection

-Before learning the module, it is recommended to read [Dependency Injection](./basic-design/dependence-injector.zh.md) .
+Before learning the module, it is recommended to read [Dependency Injection](./basic-design/dependence-injector.zh.md).
 In OpenSumi, all service registration and invocation are based on this unified dependency injection structure to implement services and decoupling the implementation of services and invocation logic, allowing framework developers to focus their development on developing modules and achieve more independent module construction.

-## What is a module?
+## What is a Module?

-Loosely speaking, modules are code blocks that rely on the OpenSumi framework to extend native capabilities by `BrowserModule` and `NodeModule` methods.
+Generally speaking, modules are code blocks that rely on the OpenSumi framework to extend native capabilities by `BrowserModule` and `NodeModule` methods.

 Taking the extension module of the `Browser` layer as an example, a `BrowserModule` basic format is defined as follows: